shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 Whenever we make any changes to the GitHub repository,such as commits,an automated build gets trigerred using the Dockerfile that resides in the GitHub repository.

- _Details for Automated Build_ :
+  *Details for Automated Build* :

 Select Automated Build Container or Go to Details of the container, following details are found on the new opened web page :

--_Repo Info_: Contains description about the repository, two types of descriptions can be read, short and full description.
+  *Repo Info*: Contains description about the repository, two types of descriptions can be read, short and full description.

--_Tags_: Repository tags are similar to docker image tags, generally  we use 'latest' as tag, other used tags are httpd, version number etc.
+  *Tags*: Repository tags are similar to docker image tags, generally  we use 'latest' as tag, other used tags are httpd, version number etc.

--_Dockerfile_: A Dockerfile is a text document that contains all the commands a user can call on the command line to assemble an image.
+  *Dockerfile*: A Dockerfile is a text document that contains all the commands a user can call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.

--_Build Details_: It consists of Status, Tag, Created, Last Updated , such information about the containers.
+  *Build Details*: It consists of Status, Tag, Created, Last Updated , such information about the containers.

--_Build Settings_: The Build Settings page allows you to manage your existing automated build configurations and add new ones.
+  *Build Settings*: The Build Settings page allows you to manage your existing automated build configurations and add new ones.
 By default, when new code is merged into your source repository, it triggers a build of your DockerHub image.

--_Collaborators_: Users contributing in the repositories.
+  *Collaborators*: Users contributing in the repositories.

--_Webhooks_: One can use a webhook to cause an action in another application in response to an event in your automated build repository.
+  *Webhooks*: One can use a webhook to cause an action in another application in response to an event in your automated build repository.
 Currently, the webhook fires when an image is built in or a new image tag is added to the automated build repository.
            Webhook specifies a target URL and a JSON payload to deliver.
 The webhook generates an HTTP POST that delivers a JSON payload.

--_Settings_: Consists of two sections, changing a Public repository, Private and an option for deleting the existing repository.
+  *Settings*: Consists of two sections, changing a Public repository, Private and an option for deleting the existing repository.

   CAUTION: Deleting a repository will *destroy* all images stored in it,this action is not reverible.